The ORBIT methodology in practice — where theory meets execution

 | Hiring decision | 1 day interviews | 19 days (sourcing, scheduling, consensus) | 20 days | 95% |

-The pattern is striking: across functions, the complexity time tax consistently consumes 80% or more of total process time.
+The pattern these illustrations point at: across functions, the complexity time tax tends to consume the large majority of total process time.
 The actual valuable work is a fraction of the elapsed time.

 The Software Development Life Cycle provides the most documented evidence of time collapse: